guofei-tju/MDA-SKF/README.md

 Mind:  all associations that include in the HMDD, dbDEMC and miR2Disease are necessary.

-supporting information file include all the predicted association by using local validation and global validation.
+supporting information file include all the predicted associations by using local validation and global validation.